-He has variously served the Trust in several roles, including Chair of sepsis steering group, part of the trust improvement committee.
-He is enthusiastic in Medical education in both undergraduate and post graduate level.
+He has variously served the trust in several roles, including Chair of the Sepsis Steering Group, part of the trust improvement committee.
+He is enthusiastic about medical education at both the undergraduate and postgraduate level.
 He is also on the board of trustee of the educational charity at the trust.

 Dr Gareth McKeeman

 Dr Gareth McKeeman graduated with a BSc (Hon) in Biomedicla Science in 1999 before going on to completed a PhD in 2003 (both at Queen's University Belfast).
 He then worked as a Research Fellow (School of Medicine QUB) for 4 years before moving to the NHS in 2007 to start the Clinical Scientist Training Programme.
 During this he completed an MSc (Clinical Biochemistry with Molecular Biology, University of Surrey), and then FRCPath (Clinical Biochemistry) during Senior and Principal Clinical Scientist posts.